Louis Charles Breguet: Biography

-Louis Charles Breguet was the grandson of Louis-Francois-Clement Breguet, and great-great-grandson of the famous horologist Abraham-Louis Breguet.
+Louis Charles Breguet was the grandson of Louis Clément François Breguet, and great-great-grandson of the famous horologist Abraham-Louis Breguet.

 In 1902 Louis married Nelly Girardet, the daughter of painter Eugène Girardet.
-They had five children together.
+They had seven children together; five survived infancy.

 In 1903, he graduated from École supérieure d'électricité, which was the top electrical engineering school in France.

 In 1905, with his brother Jacques, and under the guidance of Charles Richet, he began work on a gyroplane (the forerunner of the helicopter) with flexible wings.
 On 29 September 1907, at his workshop at La Brayelle, it achieved the first ascent of a vertical-flight aircraft with a pilot, albeit only to a height of 0.6 m.
 It was also not a free flight, as four men were used to steady the structure.